infinitered/ignite/docs/cli/Troubleshooting.md

 ## Troubleshooting setup

-We recommend using `npx ignite-cli [command]` to ensure you're using the latest & greatest Ignite.
+We recommend using `npx ignite-cli@latest [command]` to ensure you're using the latest & greatest Ignite.

 ### Remove a previous global install